 Which means you can run a lot of workflows at the same time.
 A lot.
 Like, really, a lot.

-WEBCON is different.
+WEBCON workflow management software is different.
 Workflows can move in any direction you’d like, and end in any of a number of different ways you’d like.

 And “finished” need not mean “final”.
 You can revive workflow instances that are finished and return them to active status if need be.
 You thought you were done but you’re not.
 It happens, and it’s not a problem.